 If you’ve got some leftover rotisserie chicken, tear it apart and save it for these delicious chicken recipes.

 Want more slow cooker recipes?
-You’ll love my slow cooker pulled pork and slow cooker pot roast!
+You’ll love my slow cooker pulled pork, slow cooker pot roast, or slow cooker kalua pork!

 Slow cooker rotisserie chicken on a plate with vegetables.